NotMaster10/Game-Review-Sentiment-Analyzer-1.0/README.md

 reviewers found here: https://www.destructoid.com/the-official-destructoid-review-guide/.
 Our translated scale is as follows:

    - Score				Description
-   - 1 Failure: 		This game was created with no depth and no talent.
+   - 1 Failure: 		This game was created with or requires no depth and no talent.
    - 2 Bad: 			Any good this game had is quickly swallowed up by a plethora of issues.
    - 3 Poor: 			Somewhere this game went wrong.
 The original idea might have had promise, but in practice it failed.
    - 4 Below Average: 	This game may have its high points but they soon give way to its glaring faults.